 - 11.7.1.
 Assessment Boards can take place in the absence of an External Examiner if the following mitigating actions are taken.
-These actions are ranked in the order of relevance: - a) a substitute External Examiner from a cognate area is asked to attend; - b) the External Examiner attends by remote access e.g. online or by telephone; - c) a substitute External Examiner from a non-cognate area is asked to attend; - d) provided that the External Examiner has previously reviewed the students' work, the University Registrar or authorised designate attends the Board in order to provide an element of externality to oversee the procedural elements of the Assessment Board only: - e) in the unlikely case where the External Examiner has not reviewed the students' work, the University Registrar or designate attends the Board in order to provide an element of externality to oversee the procedural elements of the Assessment Board only.
+These actions are ranked in the order of relevance: - a) a substitute External Examiner from a cognate area is asked to attend; - b) a substitute External Examiner from a non-cognate area is asked to attend; - c) provided that the External Examiner has previously reviewed the students' work, the University Registrar or authorised designate attends the Board in order to provide an element of externality to oversee the procedural elements of the Assessment Board only: - d) in the unlikely case where the External Examiner has not reviewed the students' work, the University Registrar or designate attends the Board in order to provide an element of externality to oversee the procedural elements of the Assessment Board only.
 The External Examiner then ratifies the students' work at a later date to avoid cancellation/postponement of the Board; ratification will be undertaken via the Chair's Action.